 The patent relates to melon plants resistant to a virus - cucurbit yellow stunting disorder virus (CYSDV) - that attacks melons, turning them yellow and reducing fruit yield.
 The plants are made resistant by the introduction of a gene from another melon plant by way of a conventional breeding method involving the use of a genetic marker ("marker-assisted breeding").
-The gene which is responsible for the resistance was first found in a melon plant in India and catalogued in 1961.
-It has been publicly available since 1966.
+The gene which is responsible for the resistance was first found in a melon plant in India catalogued in 1961.
+The plant has been publicly available since 1966.

 The patent covers the modified plant, parts of the plant and its fruits and seeds, but not the breeding process for obtaining the plant.

 Any third party wishing to contest the grant of a European patent can file a notice of opposition to the patent within a period of nine months from the publication of the mention of grant.
 The notice must contain detailed reasons for the opposition, i.e. it must state how the patent contravenes the provisions of the EPC.
-The opponent then becomes party to a formal, court-like procedure before an Opposition Division of the EPO, in which he has to argue his case and oppose the views of the patent holder.
+The opponent then becomes party to an independent inter partes procedure before an Opposition Division of the EPO, in which he has to argue his case and oppose the views of the patent holder.
 The Opposition Division is made up of three technical experts and, in some cases, a patent law expert, who have to decide whether the patent can be maintained or whether it should be revoked, either in part or in full.

 About five percent of the patents granted by the EPO are opposed, mostly by competitors of the patent holder, but in some cases also by individuals, NGOs or special interest groups.
 The decision of the Opposition Division can be appealed before the second-instance in-house judiciary of the EPO, the Boards of Appeal.
 Their ruling establishes a final decision on whether or not an invention can be patented under the EPC.
 The case law emerging from such procedures is essential for the development of patent practice at the EPO.

 According to the EPC, the task of the EPO is to grant European patents "for any inventions, in all fields of technology", provided that they are new, involve an inventive step and are industrially applicable.
 Biotechnology is an important sector of activity of the EPO, involving areas as diverse as microbiology, diagnostics, enzymes for detergents, genetic engineering and plants.
 Since its creation in 1978 the EPO has granted well over 1.5 million patents in all fields of technology.
-However, only 2.6% of the total of all granted patents deal with biotechnology.
+However, less than 3% of the total of all granted patents deal with biotechnology.

 In the area of plants, most patent applications relate to genetically engineered (GM) plants and typically concern characteristics such as improvements in yield, higher nutritional value or resistance to drought and pests.
 However, there is no requirement under patent law for a plant to be modified by genetic engineering techniques for it to be patentable.
 In recent years, therefore, the EPO has also received a number of patent applications relating to plants obtained by new breeding techniques, such as marker-assisted breeding.
 Legal clarification as to whether such inventions are patentable under the EPC is still ongoing.
 A number of important decisions have already been rendered which provide legal clarification as to whether such inventions are patentable under the EPC